teresko/palladium/README.md

  - all cases, when identity was not found
  - incorrect password was entered
- - email already used for different identity
+ - identifier already used for different identity
  - attempt to recover password using unverified email

 #### `LogLevel::WARNING`